Pax 3 Review [4K Video] ~13:58

-Pax Vapor App
+Pax 3 Review Vapor App

 Pax 3 Vapor APP Guide [4K Video] ~7:37

-Lastly, the Pax Vapor APP allows you to customize your session with individual temp selections and with different heating profiles.
+The Pax Vapor APP allows you to customize your session with individual temp selections and with different heating profiles.
 The five different heating profiles are standard, boost mode, efficiency mode, stealth mode and flavor mode.

 Boost mode keeps the oven hotter for longer with less auto cooling.
 I personally like this mode if you are looking for a faster session, you are looking for denser clouds, or you are using the Pax with a water pipe adapter.
 Efficiency mode ramps up the oven temperature throughout your session so this is an enjoyable setting to use.
 Stealth mode cools quicker and allows for stealthy light quick hits.
 Flavor Mode is all about preservation and only heating your herbs when you are drawing, use this mode if you value flavor and vapor smoothness over vapor density.

 So far I’ve been using stock settings (with all modes turned off), the efficiency mode, and occasionally Flavor mode for my normal-dry herb sessions, but I’ve been using boost mode when I’m using glass at home or using the concentrate insert.
 Watch my full pax vapor app guide below.